The new speakeasy: Uber Eats has turned into a rogue cocktail bar

 Food delivery can help with ‘social distancing,’ though some drivers are concerned for their own health

-The Links Bar & Grill offered $10 cocktails on Uber Eats last week.
-A representative, who declined to be named citing concerns for his business, said it was a difficult time for restaurants and they were turning to any measure available to try to keep afloat.
-But the restaurant didn’t realize alcohol sales on Uber were not being properly monitored.
+The Links Bar and Grill offered $10 cocktails on Uber Eats last week.
+A representative who declined to be named, citing concerns for his business, said that it was a difficult time for restaurants and that they were turning to any measure available to try to stay afloat.
+But he said the restaurant didn’t realize that alcohol sales on Uber were not being properly monitored.

-The business, he said, checks the IDs of any couriers who pick up alcoholic drinks, but did not realize they were responsible for ensuring the ultimate recipient was of age — something he believed was left to the delivery app.
+The business, he said, checks the IDs of any couriers who pick up alcoholic drinks, but it did not realize that it was responsible for ensuring the ultimate recipient was of age — something he believed was left to the delivery app.
 The representative said the restaurant did not make any Uber Eats alcohol deliveries as far as he was aware, and the listing had been taken down.

-Appelsmith, the ABC director, was clear about the potential liability for both restaurants and couriers, though he said that state was more focused on compliance than enforcement.
+Appelsmith, the ABC director, was clear about the potential liability for both restaurants and couriers, though he said that California was more focused on compliance than enforcement.

 “Let’s say they deliver to you and your 17-year-old brother opens the door and they just hand it right over to them?
 Who is responsible for that?” he asked.
 “Who is responsible is the person who delivered it.
-That individual is guilty of a crime and so is the licensee who actually sold it.
+That individual is guilty of a crime, and so is the licensee who actually sold it.
 And the licensee’s license is in jeopardy of being penalized.”

-Note: Update: California's Department of Alcoholic Beverage Control conducts investigation based on Washington Post report